GTNewHorizons/Postea/README.md

 > [!NOTE]
 >
-> It's generally more advisable to use the simple item transformers instead as they will create less overhead in the
+> It's generally more advisable to use the simple transformers instead as they will create less overhead in the
 > long term.

 > [!CAUTION]